-Choosing the best Realtor - Selling a home should be like any other business transaction, but all too often sellers make emotional or impulsive decisions that cost them money and time.
+Choosing the best Realtor - Selling a home in Maine should be like any other business transaction, but all too often sellers make emotional or impulsive decisions that cost them money and time.
 Choosing the right Realtor to market a property and negotiate the sale is the most important step in the process.

-You're the only agent who agrees with my selling price - Some agents tell you what you want to hear.
+You're the only agent who agrees with my selling price - Some Maine real estate agents tell you what you want to hear.
 In the real estate profession, this is known as "buying a listing".
 An agent who lists a property at the highest possible price is using poor strategy.
 You see, your house gets the most attention from other agents when it is a "new" listing.
 If priced properly, lots of agents will show it to their buyers.
 If you price it too high, no one will show the house and it will sit on the market for some time.
 When you finally drop your price to reflect its real value, your house is "old news" and buyers may think you are growing desperate.
 Therefore, the prices you are offered will come in lower and lower - and you may find yourself accepting a price that is below what you could have received had the house been priced properly to begin with.
 Besides, pricing your home too high will only make similar houses for sale look that much better.
 Overpricing helps sell those houses, not yours.

 The agent who has the lowest commission You get what you pay for!
 Paying a cut-rate commission will often get you a sign in the front yard and placement in the Multiple Listing Service, but little additional effort from your agent.
 Realize that agents and real estate companies put up their own funds to market and advertise your home.
 Marketing and advertising costs money -- the lower the commission, the less incentive for an agent to put up his or her own money to market your home.